kircherlab/hemoMIPs/README.md

 ## Config

 Almost ready to go.
 After you prepared files as above, you may need to adjust the locations and names of these files in the `config.yml`.
 Further, you need to specify your run type, i.e. whether you want to analyze paired-end read or single-end read data as well as your index design (single or double index) in the `config.yml`.
 The original workflow was developed for paired-end 2 x 120bp with one sample index read.
 The workflow however allows the analysis of single-ended reads and up to two index reads/technical reads.
+If you have other read layouts, you might be able to reorganize your sequence data, to match our workflow.
+For this purpose, see the section on 'Alternative Read Layouts' below.

-Set the parameters in the config file accordingly:
+To adjust single vs. paired-end, type of indexing or to deactivate inversion analysis, set the following parameters in the config file accordingly:

 ```
 parameters: